PrestaShop/prestashop-specs/content/1.7/back-office/international/locations/add-new-state.md

 While adding or editing a state, 5 fields below are shown:

  - **Name** - this is a mandatory field.
 A tooltip for this field shows: "Provide the state name to be displayed in addresses and on invoices.".
 When trying to save with the field empty will show an error message: "The name field is required.".
  - **ISO code** - this is a mandatory field.
 A tooltip for this field shows: "1 to 4 letter ISO code.
 You can prefix it with the country ISO code if needed.".
-When trying to save with the field empty will show an error message:  "The iso_code field is required."
+When trying to save with the field while it's empty, will show an error message:  "The iso_code field is required."
  - **Country** - this is a mandatory drop-down field.
 A tooltip for this field shows: "Country where the state is located.
 Only the countries with the option "contains state" enabled are displayed."
  - **Zone** - this is a mandatory drop-down field.
 A tooltip for this field shows: "Geographical region where this state is located.
 Used for shipping".
  - **Status** - this is a mandatory toggle switch.
 It can be turned to "yes" or "no".